 A messenger named Pheidippides ran to Athens without stopping to announce Athens’ surprise victory at Marathon, but the runner died from exhaustion shortly after gasping out his news.
 A modern marathon is a footrace that is named in honor of Pheidippides’ run.
 Modern marathons are exactly 26 miles, 385 yards, exactly the distance Pheidippides is believed to have run.

-Ten years after the Persian retreat at Marathon, Darius’ son, Xerxes, prepared for another invasion of Greece.
+Ten years after the Persian retreat at Marathon, Darius’ son, Xerxes prepared for another invasion of Greece.
 Xerxes sent about 200,000 soldiers and 800 ships to fight the Greeks at the Battle of Salamis in 460BCE.
 The Persian king watched from a mountaintop as the Greeks managed to destroy the Persian fleet.
-Xerxes was so enraged by Persia’s loss that he beheaded the few Persian captains who were able to escape the wrath of the Greek armies.
+Xerxes was so enraged by Persia’s loss that he beheaded the few Persian captains who escaped the wrath of the Greek armies.

 Athens had twice resisted the most powerful empire in the world, but Athens was certain that Persia would make another attempt to conquer Greece.
 Athens asked all of the Greek poli to meet on the island of Delios where the poli formed an alliance known as the Delian League.
 Each member of the Delian League contributed soldiers, ships and money to fight the Persians.